oven-sh/bun/README.md

 If you have your own boilerplate you prefer using, copy it into `$HOME/.bun-create/my-boilerplate-name`.

-Before checking bun’s examples folder, `bun create` checks for a local folder matching the input in:
+Before checking bun’s templates on npmjs, `bun create` checks for a local folder matching the input in:

 - `$BUN_CREATE_DIR/`
 - `$HOME/.bun-create/`